How to avoid card skimmers while out shopping

 The devices, which are used to steal people’s banking or credit card information, were found attached to express checkout machines at Walmart and Market Basket locations on Oct.
 17.

 This type of scheme is happening around New England.
-According to police, card skimmers were also found at Market Baskets in Nashua, Haverhill and Reading.
+Police said card skimmers were also found at Market Baskets in Nashua, Haverhill and Reading.
 Another skimmer was found in Somerville too.

 There are some ways to help make sure your payment information isn’t stolen.